Fresno County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 6011 sqmi, of which 5958 sqmi is land and 53 sqmi (0.9%) is water.

-Fresno County consists of about 38 smaller towns including Fresno, Selma, Parlier, Clovis, Reedley, Sanger, Kerman, Kingsburg, Coalinga, Firebaugh, Calwa, Friant, Mendota, Fowler, Shaver Lake, San Joaquin, Orange Cove, Del Ray, Yokuts Valley, Auberry, Huron, Caruthers, Riverdale, Laton, Big Creek, Tranquility, Biola, Raisin City, Easton, Three Rocks, Cantou Creek, Lanare, Minkler, Mayfair, Malaga, Bowles, Monmouth, and West Park.
+Fresno County consists of about 38 smaller towns including Fresno, Selma, Parlier, Clovis, Reedley, Sanger, Kerman, Kingsburg, Coalinga, Firebaugh, Friant, Mendota, Fowler, Shaver Lake, San Joaquin, Orange Cove, Del Ray, Squaw Valley, Auberry, Huron, Caruthers, Riverdale, Laton, Big Creek, Tranquility, Biola, Raisin City, Easton, Three Rocks, Cantua Creek, Lanare, Minkler, Bowles.

 Major watercourses are the San Joaquin River, Kings River, Delta-Mendota Canal, Big Creek, Friant Kern Canal, Helm Canal and Madera Canal.
 It is bordered on the west by the Coast Range and on the east by the Sierra Nevada.
 It is the center of a large agricultural area, known as the most agriculturally rich county in the United States.
 The county withdrew 3.7 e9USgal of fresh water per day in 2000, more than any other county in the United States.
 In recent years, statewide droughts in California have further strained both Fresno's and the entire Central Valley's water security.

 Fresno County is part of the Madera AVA wine region.
 However, Fresno was named after two particular ash trees that grew near the town of Minkler on the Kings River, one of which is still alive and standing.